Paradafaii28/Personal-Portfolio-web-frontend/README.md

 also click to the contact page for write the email to my personal account for contact me.

 ## Technologies
-Javascript / HTML / SCSS
+Javascript / HTML / CSS
 React
 Node.js
 Sendgrid